followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/visible.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether the column is visible or not.
+Specifies whether the column is visible, that is, occupies space in the table.
 <!--/shortDescription-->

 <!--fullDescription-->